AugustoPeres/personal-website/content/posts/haskell_monte_carlo_tree_search.md

 * `board`: Tracks the state of the board
 * `player`: Tracks the current player
 * `piecesInCol :: Int -> Int`.
-This is a simple helper function to help us track how many pieces are in a a given column of the board.
+This is a simple helper function to help us track how many pieces are in a given column of the board.

 If you are unfamiliar with Haskell, this is will become more clear when we see how to define the initial game state and the other functions.
 The initial game